sagemath/trac_to_gh/Issue 2449.md

 # Issue 2449: interact -- interactive functions in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2449

 Original creator: was